 Most of the relocated families initially considered their new houses to be much better than their old houses.
 Some of the resettled villagers had already wanted to obtain a new house and were glad to move to Dekhi Village.
-The majority of interviewees (91 per cent) found their new houses, when they first moved in, to be better than the houses in other nearby villages, and 96 per cent thought that their houses were better than their old houses (Table 1).
-However, following the implementation of the more recent 'Socialist New Village Programme', even the relatively new houses in Dekhi Village are not as good as the more recently built houses in other neighbouring villages in terms of design, living area, and living conditions for Tibetan people.
-Some Dekhi Village residents have therefore tried to alter their houses, generally without success.
-Compared to other houses in
+The majority of interviewees (91 percent) found their new houses, when they first moved in, to be better than the houses in other nearby villages.
+Ninety-six (96) percent of people thought that their houses were better than their old houses (Table 1).
+However, following the implementation of the more recent "Socialist New Village Program," even the relatively new houses in Dekhi Village are not as good as the more recently built houses in other neighboring villages in terms of design, living area, and living conditions for Tibetan people.
+Some Dekhi Village residents therefore have tried to alter their houses, but this generally ended in failure.
+Compared to other houses in adjacent areas, those in Dekhi Village no longer fully satisfy the residents, and this dissatisfaction is increasing over time.
+As a result, some villagers have begun to overlook the advantages and convenience that access to public transportation has brought, and now generally feel cheated.